 Many of you have been asking me about the toppings I use and what those unique ingredients I put in my Stripped Green Smoothies are.
 Below is a breakdown of my favorite superfoods you all may see on or in my smoothies and in other treats I make.
 This list isn’t all inclusive of superfoods, but these are my favorites for smoothie bowls!

 An adaptogenic root vegetable (from the broccoli family actually) grown in Peru.
 It’s high in calcium, phosphorus, magnesium, potassium, vitamins B1, B2, C, E, iron and also contains trace minerals including zinc and selenium, fatty acids, and amino acids (about 10% protein).
 It’s been used for centuries by the South American cultures for hormonal balance, stamina, reduction in anxiety and depression symptoms, increased physical strength and endurance, and mental focus/clarity.
 It’s also been shown to function as an aphrodisiac.
 Although the scientific evidence for the claims of maca is not at a significant level, the pure mineral and vitamin rich content justifies this root to be a “superfood”.

 - Try: 1 teaspoon and gradually increasing.
 Check here for more on serving sizes.

-- Raw cacao nibs or powder: not only delicious but also high in antioxidants, too!
+Not only delicious but also high in antioxidants, too!
 Read more on why I love chocolate here.

 - Taste: bitter, chocolate, rich